jalbemofer/Coursera-Capstone/README.md

 # Coursera-Capstone
-This is an new example to create a repository
+This is an exercise for add a Notebook to a repository